NOTE: Some of the acronyms and phrases are used within more the one field (digital display, adwords etc). They are only listed once.

 Ad Group – contains a group of ads and relevant keywords

 Campaign – contains your ad groups

-Placement – controls where ad appear , first page, on top of search results or to the right
+Placement – controls where ad appears, first page, on top of search results or to the right.

 CRO – conversion rate optimisation